MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

   </tr>
 </table>

-#### A.B.C Allophonic variation
+#### A.B.C Allophonic variation in consonants

-- /m/ assimilates in place before alveolar consonants
+- /m/ assimilates in place before alveolar consonants.
-- /n/ assimilates in place before all(?) consonants
+- /n/ assimilates in place before all(?) consonants.
+- /nj/ and /ŋj/ simplify to /ɲ/.
+- Plain velars are labialized before rounded vowels.
-- Voiceless stops may be slightly aspirated word-initially
+- Voiceless stops may be slightly aspirated word-initially.
+- Coda voiceless stops become voiced when they precede voiced stops and affricates.
+- /t/ before /l/ debuccalizes and becomes /ʔ/.
-- Voiced stops are fully voice in all positions, including word-initially
+- Voiced stops are fully voice in all positions, including word-initially.
-- /dʒ/ may be pronounced as [ʒ] in free variation (?).
+- /dʒ/ may be pronounced [ʒ] in free variation (?).
-- /l/ may be pronounced as \[ɾ\] before front vowels in free variation
+- /l/ may be pronounced \[ɾ\] before front vowels in free variation.

+#### A.B.C.
+Romanization notes for consonants

+- Nasal assimilation will be indicated, so sequences such as ⟨mt⟩ and ⟨nk⟩ will not occur word-medially as a result of affixation of compounding, instead reflecting their surface forms as ⟨nt⟩ and ⟨ngk⟩.
+- Likewise, voicing assimilation in coda stops will be indicated, so /ipga/, pronounced \[ibga\], will be spelled as ⟨ibga⟩ and not ⟨ipga⟩.
+- Because /nj/ is pronounced \[ɲ\], it will be spelled ⟨ny⟩
+- Plain velars are phonetically labialized before rounded vowels and do not contrast with phonemically labialized velars.
+Velars preceding rounded vowels will be spelled without ⟨w⟩, resulting in spellings such as ⟨ko⟩ and ⟨gu⟩, but never ones such as ⟨kwo⟩ or ⟨gwu⟩.
+- /ŋ/ is always spelled ⟨ng⟩, regardless of environment.
+For example, ⟨inge⟩, ⟨angko⟩, and ⟨unggwa⟩ respectively represent /iŋe/, /aŋko/, and /uŋgʷa/.

 ### A.B.
 Vowels